morrownr/7612u/README.md

 ### 7612u :rocket:

-Linux Support for USB WiFi Adapters that are based on the MT7612U and MT7610U Chipsets.
+Linux Support for USB WiFi Adapters that are based on the MT7612U chipset.

-USB WiFi adapters based on the mt7612u and mt7610u chipsets have been supported in-kernel since Linux kernel v4.19, therefore, there is no need to post a driver.
+USB WiFi adapters based on the mt7612u chipset have been supported in-kernel since Linux kernel v4.19, therefore, there is no need to post a driver.
 This repo will be used to provide information and utilities.